martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 ## **Predictive Modeling**

-The final variable in our competitiveIndex calculation will be a measure of how predictable the four leagues are.
+The final variable in our competitiveIndex calculation will be a measure of predictability across the leagues.
 In this part of the analysis, I look to predict Case 3 blowouts for the NBA and MLB and Case 3 close games for the NFL and NHL.
 These were the most likely cases for each league and will provide the largest sample size of game data.

 For the NBA and MLB, our dependent variable is whether or not a game was a blowout.
-This is a binary variable taking value 1 if the game met the case 3 criteria, and taking value 0 if a game did not meet the blowout game criteria.
-Our independent variables are calculated absolute value differentials of various game statistics.
-These vary by league.
+This is a binary variable taking a value of 1 if the game met the case 3 criteria, and taking a value of 0 if a game did not meet the blowout game criteria.
 For the NFL and NHL, I looked at a dependent variable of whether or not a game was close.
+The independent variables vary by league and are calculated absolute value differentials of various game statistics.
+We will create two models and see if there are any game stats that drive close or blowout game outcomes.

 #### **_Again, for those interested, the R code used for data wrangling and analysis can be found here for the <a href="https://github.com/martyncisneros/sports_competitive_analysis/blob/master/Competitive_Analysis_NBA.R" target="_blank">NBA</a>, <a href="https://github.com/martyncisneros/sports_competitive_analysis/blob/master/Competitive_Analysis_NHL.R" target="_blank">NHL</a>, <a href="https://github.com/martyncisneros/sports_competitive_analysis/blob/master/Competitive_Analysis_NFL.R" target="_blank">NFL</a>, and <a href="https://github.com/martyncisneros/sports_competitive_analysis/blob/master/Competitive_Analysis_MLB.R" target="_blank">MLB</a>._**